 The dental implant is made to replace the tooth root and is generally made of titanium, which fuses with the jawbone when placed into the missing tooth’s socket.
 Although each treatment plan is constructed to meet your individual needs, the healing process can take 6-12 weeks.
 Once the implant is fully bonded with the jawbone, a small connector is attached to the post, upon which a new crown is secured.
 Your dentist will likely take an impression of your teeth so your implant will directly resemble the look and feel of your real tooth, improving its overall comfort and appearance.

 Sometimes, if many teeth are missing, your doctor might recommend attaching a removable denture to your implant, which can function in place of several teeth at one time and can be taken out for cleaning.

 Care of Dental Implants

-While most patients state that very little discomfort is involved in the dental implant procedure, mild soreness may remain for several days after the initial surgery, which can be treated with over-the-counter pain medications.
-Because dental implants function as real teeth, they require the same care: daily brushing and flossing are required to maintain the health of your natural teeth as well as your dental implants, and your dentist may recommend more frequent check-ups to ensure the dental implant is functioning properly.
+While most patients state that minimal discomfort is involved in the dental implant procedure, mild soreness may remain for several days after the initial surgery, which can be treated with over-the-counter pain medications.
+Because dental implants function like real teeth, they require the same care: daily brushing and flossing are required to maintain the health of your natural teeth as well as your dental implants, and your dentist may recommend more frequent check-ups to ensure the dental implant is functioning properly.

 Are Dental Implants Right for Me?

 If you suffer from tooth decay, gingivitis, or have missing teeth due to injury or disease, dental implants may be a healthy and permanent solution.
-Heavy smokers and people suffering from chronic diseases such as diabetes or cancer may be evaluated on an individual basis, but in most cases a generally healthy patient can qualify for a dental implant.
+Heavy smokers and people suffering from chronic diseases such as diabetes or cancer may be evaluated individually.
+Still, in most cases, a generally healthy patient can qualify for a dental implant.